tnam02112001/capitalproject/README.md

 ### 2 - Installing Flask for the RestAPI

 For the Backend Environment, I implement a RESTful API in Python using a library called [Flask](https://flask.palletsprojects.com/en/1.1.x/).
-Please set up a Python virtual environment adnd install [Flask](https://flask.palletsprojects.com/en/1.1.x/installation/) according to your operarating system
+Please set up a Python virtual environment and install [Flask](https://flask.palletsprojects.com/en/1.1.x/installation/) according to your operarating system

 ### 3 - Installing other depedencies